5g-empower/empower-enb-agent/README.md

 Start from `.../srsenb/src/empoweragent.cc` and `.../srsenb/hdr/empoweragent.h`, and`.../srsenb/src/main.cc` and `.../srsenb/src/enb.cc`

-1. The Empower agent is started in a single separate thread;
+1. The Empower agent is started in a single separate thread

-2. then it periodically attempts to (re)open a TCP connection to the address and port of the controller every `delay` microseconds (address, port and delay are specified in a new section of the srsenb configuration file -- see below).
+2. The agent periodically attempts to (re)open a TCP connection to the address and port of the controller every `delay` microseconds (address, port and delay are specified in a new section of the srsenb configuration file -- see below).

-   If no connection can be opened, the agent performs the periodic tasks.

-3. once a connection is opened, the agent waits up to `delay` microseconds for an incoming message from the controller.
+3. Once a connection is opened, the agent waits up to `delayms` microseconds for an incoming message from the controller.
 If a message is availabile, it is received and processed immediately.

-   If no message is available, the agent performs the periodic tasks.
-Since the connection is opened, in this case it sends to the controller a HELLO message specifying just the `delay` interval.
+4. A separate thread is created to periodically send HELLO messages to the controller.
+The period is again specified with the `delayms` parameter

 The srsenb configuration has been extended with a new section for the Empower agent (those in the example below are the default values):